solresol/yet-another-pandemic-prediction/output/README.md

 ## Number of confirmed infections

-The current outbreak of Covid will peak on **Wednesday 23rd March 2022**.
+The current outbreak of Covid will peak on **Tuesday 22nd March 2022**.

 ![](2022-01-05/infection.png)